emanuele-albini/MMM-TFL-Status/README.md

-# MMM-TLF-Status
+# MMM-TFL-Status
 ## Magic Mirror Module for Trasport For London Status

 ![TFL status](tube.png "TFL status.")

 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror).

-This module shows the status of the Transport for London (TLF) lines including:
+This module shows the status of the Transport for London (TFL) lines including:
 - Tube
 - Elizabeth Line
 - DLR